sebuszqo/sebuszqo/README.md

 - 🌱 I’m learning **Python JavaScript Node.js Express.js MongoDB & MySQL TypeScript React NestJS**

-- 🎓 At present I'm studying CyberSecurity at the Akademia Górniczo-Hutnicza in Kraków.
+- 🎓 At present I'm **studying CyberSecurity at the Akademia Górniczo-Hutnicza in Kraków**

 - 📝 I regularly write articles on [Will be in future](Will be in future)